-Reddit Musical Thread.This is a great place to go if you want to talk about musicals, or get recommendations on shows to check out.
+Reddit Musicals and Reddit Musical Theatre.
+Both of these subreddits are great places to go if you want to talk about musicals, get tips (if you’re a performer), and to get recommendations on shows to check out.

 Broadway Musical Home.
-This is an amazing website for any musical lover.
+This is a great resource for anyone who loves musicals.
 They have an alphabetical list of over 300 musicals, and you can look up musicals by different categories like “based on a book” and “based on real life.”
-For anyone or any theatre company looking to put on a musicals you can check out the Rights page, where you can find where to get the rights to put on a variety of musicals.
+For anyone or any theatre company looking to put on a musical, you can check out the Rights page, which has information on where to get the rights to put on a variety of musicals.

-Playbill has listing for shows (musicals and plays) in New York, London and National Tours.
+Playbill has a listing for shows (musicals and plays) in New York, London and National Tours.

-Today Tix is an App for both iOS and Android.
-You can use the app to buy cheap, same day tickets for shows in cities like New York, London, Toronto, Chicago, and more.
+Today Tix has an App for both iOS and Android.
+You can use the app to buy cheap, same-day tickets for shows in cities like New York, London, Toronto, Chicago, and several others.
 I used this app with great success in London and highly recommend it.
-Please note: Hamilton is not on TodayTix.
-The only way to win Hamilton lottery tickets is through the official Hamilton website or App.

 What do you think about Opening Numbers?
 What’s your favourite opening number from a musical?